-The cannabis growing industry in Canada is expected to be worth $4.6 billion in 2022.
+The cannabis-growing industry in Canada is expected to be worth $4.6 billion in 2022.
 As the industry grows, so does the need to keep workers safe.
-We put this list of must-have safety equipment together for anyone working in the cannabis industry.
+We put this list of must-have safety equipment together for anyone working in the marijuana industry.

 Jump to a section: